pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

      authenticating with the WBEM server.
    * The :ref:`--verify general option` defines whether the client verifies certificates received from the WBEM server.
+   * The :ref:`--use-pull general option` defines whether pywbemcli issues requests like ``instance enumerate`` as pull operations or as the traditional operations.
+See :ref:`pywbem:Pull operations`.
+   * The :ref:`--pull-max-cnt general option` defines the maximum number of instances the WBEM server can return in a single response to an Open or Pull client request
    * The :ref:`--certfile general option` defines the client certificate file.
    * The :ref:`--keyfile general option` defines the client key file.
    * The :ref:`--ca-certs general option` defines a collection of certificates